RainbowDAO/01-RainbowDAO-Factory/README.md

 ## 4. Submission links

-In this ETHDenver 2022 Virtual BUIDLathon event, RainbowCity Foundation submitted a total of 9 projects, which is the  address directory of the 9 projects.
+RainbowCity Foundation submitted a total of 9 projects, which is the  address directory of the 9 projects.
 We are continuing to refine the details of each project.

 Submission address directory: